Identify your MagSafe cable or adapter

 - Apple 85W MagSafe Power Adapter (for 15- and 17-inch MacBook Pro)

-If you're not sure which cable or power adapter to use with your Mac, find out how to identify your Mac power adapter.
+If you're not sure which cable or power adapter to use with your Mac, learn how to identify your Mac power adapter.